craigbridges/Nettle/README.md

 ### Functions

-Functions can take zero or more parameters, which can be a string literal, number, property or variable.
+Functions can take zero or more parameters, which can be a string literal, number, boolean, property or variable.
 The syntax for using a function is:

 ```
 {{@Truncate("Hello World!", 5)}}